jaime-lynn/pui-website/content/docs/components/accordion.md

 </div>

 Leverage spacing utility classes for padding and margin for the content within the accordion.
-To show the content of the accordion toggle the class `active` on `accordion`.
+To show the content of the accordion, toggle the class `active` on `accordion`.
 These accordions are also keyboard accessible.

 Platform UI accordions were designed to be stacked.